mantoniou/Get-CleanData/README.md

 ==================================================================
-Course Project for Getting and Cleaning Data Coursera course, regarding Human Activity Recognition Using Smartphones Dataset
+Course Project for Getting and Cleaning Data Coursera course
 ==================================================================
+regarding Human Activity Recognition Using Smartphones Dataset

 The dataset includes the following files: